Pankraz01/GriefLogger-Rollback-Addon/README.md

 Development/Building
 --------------------
 - Java 21, Gradle wrapper included.
 Build locally with `./gradlew build` (or `gradlew.bat build` on Windows).
-- MariaDB driver is declared as `localRuntime`; provide the driver JAR separately for production.
+- MariaDB, MySQL, and SQLite drivers are declared as `localRuntime`; provide the driver JAR separately for production.